Will Loyola require students to receive a COVID-19 vaccination for the 2021-22 academic year?

-Vaccines have been authorized for use by the FDA and have been proven as a safe and effective defense against COVID-19.
+Vaccines have been authorized for emergency use by the FDA and have been proven as a safe and effective defense against COVID-19.
 The vaccines have gone through all of the same steps and met the same standards that are used for developing other vaccines.
 No steps were skipped during the clinical trials and data review process for COVID-19 vaccines.

 Each authorized COVID-19 vaccine has its own fact sheet on FDA.gov that contains information to help you understand the risks and benefits of receiving that specific vaccine.
 We recommend that you contact your health care provider if you have additional questions.

 How much will it cost to get vaccinated?